Protocol for the Rehabilitation and Release of Captive Atlantic Bottlenose Dolphins (Tursiops truncatus)

 Is it necessary to return dolphins to the very place they were captured?
 It is often desirable, but not always necessary.
 For example If a male dolphin is captured at a very young age and removed from his family pod, he cannot be expected to rejoin this pod several years later.
 Even if he had not been captured, he most likely would not remain with his original pod, because male dolphins at maturity normally join a new pod or form their own pod, sometimes a bachelor pod, with groups of females and their offspring, or both males and females traveling together.
 We also sometimes find singular dolphins who have either chosen to be alone or were ostracized from their pod.

 So it is a mistake to think that we must return dolphins to the very place they were first captured.
 In fact, if the water in which they were captured had become polluted or poisoned during their absence or if fish they normally ate were no longer plentiful, we would not want to return them there.
+Their original home-range might have changed.
+Deadly monofilament nets could now be stretched out all over the area.
 A search of the literature indicates that there is no empirical scientific documentation to substantiate the claim that dolphins must be returned to exact spot of capture.

 Dolphins are quite adaptable and can readily accommodate themselves to a new home range if it is similar to the site where they were captured, similar in terms of tides, currents, extremes of water temperature, food supply and potential predators.

 Our team will arrange for capturing enough local live fish for the dolphins to practice catching and eating.
 Water quality tests of the region have also been conducted and are available.

 One of the most important functions in rehabilitating captive dolphins is to maintain a proper feeding regimen.
 The main objective is for them to maintain proper body weight by foraging and eating only live fish.
 This is a gradual process that may be viewed in four phases: